tpaviot/ProcessScheduler/README.md

 *   resource constraints: AllSameSelected, AllDifferentSelected,
 *   first-order-logic operations (not, or, xor, and, implies, if/then/else) between task or resource constraints,
 *   customized indicators,
+*   SAT/SMT solver with or without optimization,
-*   builtin objectives (makespan, flowtime, earliest, latest, resource cost) and customized.
+*   objective (makespan, flowtime, earliest, latest, resource cost).

 ## Jupyter notebooks